Kahumbi/Akan-Names/README.md

+# Akan-Names
-# Akan-NamesA web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
 Akan names are derived from Ghanian culture.
 ## Technologies Used

 - HTML & CSS (Bootstrap)